wwarthen/RomWBW/Source/Doc/UserGuide.md

   including files to a disk.

 This section of the document describes the manual process of preparing empty disks that are ready for use by an operating system.
+This is somewhat analogous to partitioning and formatting of a hard disk or doing a low level format of a floppy disk.

 Alternatively, you can use the pre-built RomWBW disk images to quickly create disk media that already has a large selection of files and